codeplaysoftware/standards-proposals/managed-pointer/cpp-20/index.md

 ### Scope of this Paper

 There are some additional important considerations when looking at a container for data movement in heterogeneous and distributed systems, however, in order to prevent this paper from becoming too verbose, these have been left out of the scope of the proposed additions here.
 It is important to note them in relation to this paper for future works, for further details on these additional considerations see the future work section.

+### Naming considerations

+During the development of this paper, many names were considered both for the `managed_ptr` itself and for its interface.

+Alternative names that were considered for `managed_ptr` were `temporal` as it described a container which gave temporal access to a managed memory allocation, `managed_container` as the original design was based on the `std::vector` container and `managed_array` as the managed memory allocation is statically sized.

+Alternative names for the `put()` and `get()` interface were `acquire()` and `release()` as you were effectively acquiring and releasing the managed memory allocation and `send()` and `receive()` as you are effectively sending and receiving back the managed memory allocation.

 ## Proposed Additions